 Fixed amount

-Example 1: Increase work hour prices
+Example 1: Increase hour prices

-Example 2: Increase travel prices
+Example 2: Increase travel expense prices

-Example 3: Increase product prices
+Example 3: Increase regular product prices

 Percentage

-Example 1: Increase work hour prices
+Example 1: Increase hour prices

-Example 2: Increase travel prices
+Example 2: Increase travel expense prices

-Example 3: Increase product prices
+Example 3: Increase regular product prices

 Price list versions

 With price list versions you can create new versions of existing price lists.
-For example if you decide to raise prices at the beginning of next year, a new version can be created before hand and it will be valid starting from the 1st day of January next year.
+For example, if you decide to raise prices at the beginning of next year, a new version can be created beforehand and it will be valid starting from the 1st day of January next year.

-The prices of the old price list are used until the start date of new price list occurs.
-There is no need to do changes on the project, new price list version is automatically taken into use when start date occurs.
-At this point, uninvoiced work hours and travels entered before the start date of new version will still have the price of the old price list and are invoiced using the old prices.
+The prices of the old price list are used until the start date of the new price list occurs.
+There is no need to do changes on the project, the new price list version is automatically taken into use when the start date occurs.
+At this point, uninvoiced hours and travels entered before the start date of the new version will still have the price of the old price list and are invoiced using the old prices.
 If the start date of the version is selected for the current day and hours and travels have been entered earlier the same day, then prices of those entries are updated according to the new version.
 Prices of uninvoiced products are never updated.

 2. Open existing price list and click Create new version